 This document is guidance to be used by flight surgeons for aeromedical decision-making.
 It does not replace individualized clinical judgment, nor does it limit options for aeromedical disposition.
 While this document is not policy, it describes current USAF medical standards at the time of writing.
-This document does not supersede changes to evidence-based practice or updated medical standards outlined in DAFMAN 48-123, 8 Dec 2020 and the Medical Standards Directory.
-Flight surgeons may contact the MAJCOM/SGP or AFMRA for further assistance.
+This document does not supersede changes to evidence-based practice or updated medical standards outlined in DAFMAN 48-123, 8 Dec 2020 and the most recent version of the regularly updated Medical Standards Directory.
+Flight surgeons may contact the MAJCOM/SGP or AFMEDCOM for further assistance.

-Waiver guide reorganized into specialty categories with direct links to the waiver guide topics.
-For fastest access, use Google Chrome or another web browser to open file.
-The Search Function, accessed by <ctrl f>, will assist in locating and cross referencing diagnoses which may appear in other waiver guide topics.
+The waiver guide has been reorganized into specialty categories with direct links to the waiver guide topics.
+For fastest access, use Google Chrome or another web browser to open the file.
+The Search function, accessed by <ctrl f>, will assist in locating and cross-referencing diagnoses which may appear in other waiver guide topics.
+Use the Home button on your keyboard to jump back to the top of the document.